 6. And… Exhale

 If this all sounds like hard work, we recommend sipping something cool and wet next to the pool.
-Get a Thai massage or curl up with a good book.
+Get a Thai massage or curls up with a good book.
 Affordable Luxury: For a more affordable and intimate setting, the effortless comfort of Baanpong Lodge has private chalets with a great poolside bar and restaurant on site, only 30 minutes from the city centre.